bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 To expose a channel's permanent URL, [create a site](/api-reference/store-management/sites/sites/post-site) for the channel.

 <Callout type="info">
-#### Note
   When you create a GraphQL Storefront API token, include the channel ID of the channel on which you wish to use the token.
 Otherwise, the server will reject your requests.
 See this article's section on [Creating a token](#creating-a-token).
 </Callout>

 ### I want to run requests from a front-end application or browser.
 I only show anonymous information, or I do not support signing in as a customer